More about Forest Remote Sensing

 Point cloud of a pine forest.
 Image.

-In Forest Remote Sensing, we develop and validate remote sensing methods that can be used in forest management planning and terrestrial environmental analysis/assessment.
+In our research group, we develop and validate remote sensing methods for use in forest management planning and terrestrial environmental analysis and assessment.